seschwartz8/RestaurantAPI.Solution/README.md

 ## Description

 Epicodus Friday project: C#/.NET Core API for restaurants with full CRUD functionality.
+A user can view all restaurants, search for restaurants by name or rating, view a specific restaurant by id, return a random restaurant, create a restaurant, edit a restaurant, and delete a restaurant.
+Please see the API documentation below for instructions on how to access and use this API.

 ## Installation Requirements